 Pariah follows the story of a young woman, Alike, from Brooklyn who must grapple with internal and external pressures that shake her sense of identity in the face of hostility and intolerance.
 In this multiple award-winning independent film, director Dee Rees provides her audience with a candid glimpse into the experience of a black, college-bound, self-identified stud lesbian.
 Alike is torn between her loyalty to herself, her friends, and her family as she tries to come to terms with her desires and dreams.
 This is further complicated as it seems that what she wants is furthest from the dreams and desires her family have in mind for her future.
 The journey to self-expression and acceptance can be difficult to navigate and sometimes we must break and recreate bonds along the way.
 The ones we lose may be hard to shake and the ones we gain may be the most rewarding but we can never know for sure until we have no other choice but to decide.

 19 Brown Bag Series: “Launching the Lowcountry Digital History Initiative,” Mary Battle, College of Charleston, Avery Research Center, 12-1:15 pm.
 Dr. Battle discusses the Lowcountry Digital History Initiative (LDHI), a digital public history project hosted by the Lowcountry Digital Library (LCDL) at the College of Charleston.
-Funded through a pilot project grant from the Humanities Council of South Carolina and a major grant award from the Dorothy and Gaylord Donnelley Foundation, LDHI serves as an online platform for partner institutions and collaborative scholars to work with graduate assistants and College of Charleston faculty to translate multi-institutional archival materials, historic landscape features and structures, and scholarly research into digital public history exhibition projects.
-A major goal within LDHI’s mission is to encourage projects that highlight underrepresented race, class, gender, and labor histories within the Lowcountry region, and in historically interconnected Atlantic World sites.
-As the new Public Historian at the Avery Research Center for African American History and Culture, Battle will particularly discuss Avery Research Center exhibition projects featured on LDHI that draw from Avery’s archives.
-LDHI staff, contributors, and graduate student assistants will also be in attendance to discuss their experiences working on the project.
+Funded through a pilot project grant from the Humanities Council of South Carolina and a major grant award from the Dorothy and Gaylord Donnelley Foundation, LDHI serves as an online platform for partner institutions and collaborative scholars and archivists to work with LDHI staff to translate multi-institutional archival materials, historic landscape features and structures, and scholarly research into digital public history exhibition projects.
+In partnership with the Avery Research Center, a major goal within LDHI’s mission is to encourage projects that highlight underrepresented race, class, gender, and labor histories within the Lowcountry region, and in historically interconnected Atlantic World sites.
+As the new Public Historian at the Avery Research Center for African American History and Culture, Battle will particularly discuss current and upcoming exhibition projects featured on LDHI that draw from Avery’s archives.

 25 Evening Lecture: “Symbology in African American Visual Art,” Alfred Conteh, artist, Avery Research Center, 6:00 pm.
 This event is hosted by the African American Studies program at the College of Charleston, and co-sponsored by the Avery Research Center, the School of the Arts, and the Department of Art History.
 Alfred Conteh’s non-objective exploration of form, rhythm, composition and texture in his sculptural assemblages calls forth the kind of visceral response that is usually associated with more symbol-laden visual forms.
 Working primarily in wood, he creates powerful geometric constructions that reveal a profoundly contemporary spirit and a desire to move his audience to both think and feel.